How the heck do you deal with wrinkles when your skin’s as dry as the Sahara?!

 Don’t even think of going without it.
 You know what’s constantly attacking your skin?
 Yes, the sun.
 Those pesky UV rays give you wrinkles, dark spots, and cancer, AND destroy your skin’s natural protective barrier.
 So, pile on that sunscreen!

-- Drunk Elephant Umbra Sheer Physical Daily Defense Broad Spectrum Sunscreen SPF 30 ($34.00)
+- Drunk Elephant Umbra Tinte Physical Daily Defense Broad Spectrum Sunscreen SPF 30 ($34.00): available at Sephora

 Night Time Routine